...

 …For A New Career Plan?
 It Depends

-Are you starting from scratch, doing research, and exploring all kinds of industries to identify a new career that matches your interests?
-Career discovery coaching could be perfect for you.
-That’s because at this stage, there are no wrong answers — your goal isn’t to dive straight into the workforce, but to first discover the path that’s right for you.
+That’s because at this stage, there are no wrong answers — your goal isn’t to dive straight into the workforce, but to first discover the most suitable career path for your unique personality and lifestyle.
 And to do that successfully, it’s better to be supported in discovering your own right answer — not to be bombarded with other people’s opinions.
+(That includes taking endless career assessments!)

 A gray concrete brick path with a bright yellow arrow and the word HAPPINESS in all caps, indicating a path to happiness.